chrumck/I2C_CAN_Firmware/README.md

 ## Rejected I<sup>2</sup>C Requests

-In order to give the module enough time to process I2C requests, there should be a short interval introduced between the I2C write command and the read command.
-If the two commands are sent with too short of an interval, the controller will respond with a 'rejected' message in the form of four bytes representing the value `0x00000000`.
+In order to give the module enough time to process I2C requests, there should be some delay introduced between I2C commands.

+If consecutive write commands are sent without sufficient delay, the module will respond to the rejected write command with four bytes representing the `RECEIVE_REJECTED_RESPONSE` message.

+If a read command is sent too early after a write command, the controller will respond with four bytes representing the `RESPONSE_NOT_READY_RESPONSE` message.
+The response can be retrieved if another read request is sent after sufficient delay.

 ---